Are You an iOS Ex-Expert?

 Faster, cross-platform code that automatically supports many of Apple’s newest features and UI/UX recommendations?

-Friends, if that’s that’s the case there’s going to be a strong incentive to begin using SwiftUI immediately.
+Friends, if that’s the case there’s going to be a strong incentive to begin using SwiftUI immediately.

 And yes, that could easily mean that your hard-won UIKit knowledge is in fact worthless.
 Or soon will be.